ECS189E/Memelify/README.md

 the app is opened the meme magic will begin!**

 ### Features:
-- Share feature
+- Share cool memes with your friends
-- Notifications
+- Save your favorite memes
+- Get notified about the latest and best memes

 # Milestone 1 - Design:

 ### 3rd party libraries:
-- Graph QL or Reddit API
+- Reddit API
 - Alamofire
 - Possibly Apple's App Analytics

 ### Server Support for the app:
 We are going to use Heroku for our Platform as a Service and Alamofire for out networking library.
-The API will be hosted on Heroku and it will make API calls to either Facebook or Reddit API.
+The API will be hosted on Heroku and it will make API calls to Reddit API.
 We will use Alamofire will make requests, wait for response, and parse JSON.

 ### Listing of all of the models (data structures):